by Samy Sriram

 What is the Klarna IPO date?

-What is the expected Klarna IPO share price?
+What was the Klarna IPO share price?

 What is the ticker symbol for Klarna?